Temur Samkharadze

-Temur Samkharadze (born January 11, 2001) is a Georgian powerlifter.
-He is a three-time junior world champion in the 120+ category, as well as a two-time silver medalist in the open category.
-He has also won two gold medals at the European classic open championships and three gold medals in the European classic junior championships in the IPF.
+Temur Samkharadze (born January 11, 2001) is a Georgian powerlifter competing in the 120+ kilogram weight class.
+He won a gold medal at the 2025 World Games in Chengdu, China.
+He is also a three-time IPF junior world champion and a two-time silver medalist in the open category.
+He has also won two gold medals at the EPF European classic open championships and three gold medals in the European classic junior championships.

 On July 13, 2024, he broke the IPF raw deadlift world record with 410.5 kg at IPF Euro Muscle Show, Amsterdam.
-On September 8, 2024 at IPF Sub Junior and Junior Championships, Malta he increased the record to 411 kg.
+On September 8, 2024 at IPF Sub Junior and Junior Championships in Malta, he increased the record to 411 kg.